(EDITED IN ON DEC. 31: As of this writing, the most recent projection for the United States can be found here.)

 Bryce Harper is likely because he seems like the kind of guy who’d be chomping at the bit to take part in a event like the WBC, and he’s shown that he only has one speed: full.
 The Nationals might have a stroke, but if Harper wants to play, he will.
 Similarly, I think I’ll put down Mike Trout unless proven otherwise.

 Really, the young guys always seem to be among the most enthusiastic over things like this.
-So maybe it would be a good idea to keep with the youth movement and get Giancarlo Stanton.
-Apologies to folks like Adam Jones.
+So maybe it would be a good idea to keep with the youth movement and get Mark Trumbo, who made his first big national impression during the Home Run Derby this season.
+Apologies to folks like Adam Jones and Andrew McCutchen.
 Matt Kemp and Josh Hamilton aren’t included due to injury problems, not to mention the fact Hamilton might be with a new team next preseason.

 Peavy pitched in both the first and second WBCs, and he’s back to his old form, so I’ll just put him in unless he says otherwise.
 There is a very real chance he would say otherwise, as he had problems in the regular season of the years he pitched in the WBC.
 Still, unless he says otherwise, Peavy is in.